imaustink/Reqx/README.md

 ReqX().post()
 --------------

-.post() is a simple POST request handler designed to be easy and fast to program, much like .get().
+.post() is a simple POST request handler designed to be easy and fast to program.

 Arguments  | Required | Type
 ------------- | ------------- | -------------